pingcap/docs-cn/op-guide/docker-compose.md

     ```bash
     cd tidb-docker-compose
-    cp compose/values.yaml values.yaml
-    vim values.yaml
+    vim compose/values.yaml # custom the cluster size, docker image, port mapping and so on
     ```

     You can modify the configuration in `values.yaml`, such as the cluster size, TiDB image version, and so on.

     [tidb-vision](https://github.com/pingcap/tidb-vision) is the data visualization interface of the TiDB cluster, used to visually display the PD scheduling on TiKV data.
-If you do not need this component, leave `tidbVision` empty.
+If you do not need this component, comment out the `tidbVision` section.

     For PD, TiKV, TiDB and tidb-vision, you can build Docker images from GitHub source code or local files for development and testing.

-    - To build the image of a component from GitHub source code, you need to leave the `image` field empty and set `buildFrom` to `remote`.
-    - To build PD, TiKV or TiDB images from the locally compiled binary file, you need to leave the `image` field empty, set `buildFrom` to `local` and copy the compiled binary file to the corresponding `pd/bin/pd-server`, `tikv/bin/tikv-server`, `tidb/bin/tidb-server`.
+    - To build PD, TiKV or TiDB images from the locally compiled binary file, you need to comment out the `image` field and copy the compiled binary file to the corresponding `pd/bin/pd-server`, `tikv/bin/tikv-server`, `tidb/bin/tidb-server`.
-    - To build the tidb-vision image from local, you need to leave the `image` field empty, set `buildFrom` to `local` and copy the tidb-vision project to `tidb-vision/tidb-vision`.
+    - To build the tidb-vision image from local, you need to comment out the `image` field and copy the tidb-vision project to `tidb-vision/tidb-vision`.

 4. Generate the `docker-compose.yml` file.

     ```bash
-    helm template -f values.yaml compose > generated-docker-compose.yml
+    helm template compose > generated-docker-compose.yml
     ```

 5. Create and start the cluster using the generated `docker-compose.yml` file.